kuhlman-labs/GitHub-migrator/docs/GITHUB_ENVIRONMENTS_SETUP.md

 This guide shows how to set up GitHub Environments for organizing secrets and variables per environment (dev/production).

+**Supported Migration Sources:**
+- GitHub to GitHub (GitHub.com, GHES to GitHub.com/GHEC)
+- Azure DevOps to GitHub (Git repos only, using GEI)

+For Azure DevOps migrations, see [ADO Setup Guide](./ADO_SETUP_GUIDE.md) for detailed configuration.

 ## 📋 Why Use GitHub Environments?

 **Benefits:**